AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

   Please try to use different browser (e.g. Firefox) if the Management UI link is not opening on your default browser.

-Login Gaia Portal and go to the page “Network Management -> Network Interfaces” to review eth0 (WAN) and eth1 (LAN) configuration as shown below.
+Login Gaia Portal with admin and password specified at launch time.

+Go to the page “Network Management -> Network Interfaces” to review eth0 (WAN) and eth1 (LAN) configuration as shown below.

 |cp_firewall_interfaces|